GarrettETisdale/Intron-Analysis/README.md

 ### Mus musculus:
 1. Acquired supplementary file 3 from Global quantification of mammalian gene expression control by Bjorn Schwanhausser et al. (https://www.nature.com/articles/nature10098).
 File name downloaded as nature10098-s5.xls and saved into the Mus musculus folder.
 2. Copied data column wise selecting columns “MGI ID”, “mRNA copy number average [molecules/cell]”, “mRNA half-life average [h]”, and “transcription rate (vsr) average [molecules/(cell*h)]” into a new csv file for further parsing named “Schwanhausser et al – unparsed.csv” saved into the Mus musculus folder.
-3. To aid in the recreation of this analysis for third parties R and R studio were uninstalled.
+3. To aid in the recreation of this analysis for third parties, R and R studio were uninstalled.
 4. RStudio 1.2.1335 – Windows 7+ (64-bit) installer (release data 2019-04-08) was download and installed with general recommended setup.
-    - Ran R studio and verified no current, unknown, installation of R was found.
+    - Ran R studio and verified that no current, unknown, installation of R was found.
-    - Installer saved to ReAnalysis folder as RStudio-1.2.1335.exe
+    - Installer saved to analysis folder as RStudio-1.2.1335.exe
 5. Downloaded R installer from https://cran.r-project.org/, selecting download R for Windows, install R for the first time, and finally Download R 3.6.1 for Windows.
-    - Installer saved to ReAnalysis folder as R-3.6.1-win.exe
+    - Installer saved to analysis folder as R-3.6.1-win.exe
-6. Installed R on second hard drive, noting the old installation data was still present (but not registered by default by windows as previously established in step 4.a).
+6. Installed R on second hard drive, noting the old installation data was still present (but not registered by default by windows as previously established in step 4 a).
 Deleted old folder and installed the new version in its place.
     - Used all default settings including save version number in registry and associate R with .RData files
 7. Printed “Hello World” to confirm that default R was installed and working in the RStudio environment.
 8. Created new R notebook and installed the necessary files as demonstrated in analysis-package-instillations.Rmd located in the Mus musculus folder (always downloaded or updated all (“a”) requested fields)
     - Installed BiocManager for utilizing Bioconductor packages
-    - Installed TxDb.Mmusculus.UCSC.mm10.knownGene for accessing the mouse genome as described https://bioconductor.org/packages/release/data/annotation/html/BSgenome.Mmusculus.UCSC.mm10.html
+    - Installed TxDb.Mmusculus.UCSC.mm10.knownGene for accessing the mouse genome as described in https://bioconductor.org/packages/release/data/annotation/html/BSgenome.Mmusculus.UCSC.mm10.html
     -   Installed BiocParallel due to the default instillations within the other packages causing unnecessary struggle and program failure during the original analysis (installing directly seemed to fix these issues)
     -   Installed org.Mm.eg.db for accessing Entrez ID numbers for the conversion between MGI IDs to Entrez IDs as detailed in https://bioconductor.org/packages/release/data/annotaorg.Mm.eg.dbtion/html/org.Mm.eg.db.html
 9. All detailed steps required to retrieve intron and exon data are found within the code in Intron-and-Exon-Length-Data-Parsing.Rmd.
 Final output of which is Data_for_Graph_-_Mouse_-_unparsed.csv.